-UN agency heads make rare joint plea for Gaza ceasefire
+UN agency, NGO heads make rare joint plea for Gaza ceasefire

 UNICEF, UN Women and other agencies express ‘shock and horror’ at the mounting death toll from the conflict.

-The leaders of 18 United Nations agencies have called for an immediate ceasefire in the Israeli-Hamas war, expressing “shock and horror” at the mounting death toll from the conflict.
+The leaders of 18 United Nations agencies and non-profit organisations (NGO) have called for an immediate ceasefire in the Israeli-Hamas war, expressing “shock and horror” at the mounting death toll from the conflict.

 “We need an immediate humanitarian ceasefire.
 It’s been 30 days.
-Enough is enough,” the UN heads said in a rare joint statement on Sunday.
+Enough is enough,” the UN and NGO heads said in a rare joint statement on Sunday.
+“This must stop now.”

 Keep readinglist of 4 items